librato/api-docs/source/includes/_annotations.md

 }
 ```

-### Return a list of annotation streams.
+Return a list of annotation streams.

+### Pagination Parameters

+The response is paginated, so the request supports our generic [Pagination Parameters](#pagination).
+Specific to annotation streams, the default value of the `orderby` pagination parameter is `name`, and the permissible values of the `orderby` pagination parameter are: `name`.

+## Retrieve Annotations by Name

->Return details of the annotation stream name api-deploys.
+>Example Request: Return details of the annotation stream name api-deploys.

 ```shell
 curl \